tomjoht/tomjoht.github.io/_docs/openapi_spec_and_generated_ref_docs/pubapis_redocly.md

       - $ref: ../components/parameters/units.yaml
       - $ref: ../components/parameters/lang.yaml
       - $ref: ../components/parameters/mode.yaml
+    ...
     ```

-    The OpenAPI definition allows for breaking up files like this and referencing the external files with `$ref`.
+A few important points about working with split files:

+- The `$ref` syntax used to reference external files is standard in OpenAPI, but not all tools support working with split files.
+- When generating API documentation, you'll typically need to bundle the files back into a single file (we'll cover this later).

-    {: .note}
+{: .tip}
-    Note that `../` refers to another file, whereas `#/` refers to another section on the same page (such as with references to `components`).

-    Although the `$ref` syntax is standard, most tools don't work well with OpenAPI files separated out.
-Usually, when you want to generate API documentation, you'll need to feed the preferred API documentation generator a single OpenAPI YAML or JSON file, not a folder of separate files.
-But when your working on the API definition, it's helpful to separate files to more easily work with the content.

-    In this OpenAPI scenario, there's just one simple path: `weather`.
-However, suppose you had a slash, such as `weather/surfing` or something similar.
-In that case, because `/` is an illegal character in file names, Redocly would store this as `weather@surfing` under the `paths` folder.
-Forward slashes (`/`) become `@` symbols.

-    Additionally, if you had a path parameter, such as `weather/{beach_id}`, Redocly uses curly braces `{}` to denote path parameters (rather than a colon `:` which is sometimes used).

-    See the `README.md` in the `openapi` folder for more details on these conventions.
-These conventions are recommendations only.
-You can decide how you reference the paths from `openapi.yaml`.
+You can customize how files are split using options like `--separator` to control path separators.
+See the [split command documentation](https://redocly.com/docs/cli/commands/split/) for more details.

 {% include ads.html %}

 ### 3. Check your OpenAPI definition against rules {#check_rules}

 Redocly lets you run a linter against your OpenAPI definition to check for best practices.
-In this step, you'll break some rules, run the linter, and see the warnings displayed.
+In this step, you'll explore the linting capabilities.

-1. Open the `.redocly.yaml` file (inside the root directory) to see Redocly's configuration details, including the linting rulesets, themes, and OpenAPI file used:
+1. First, create a `.redocly.yaml` configuration file in your root directory with these basic settings:

     ```yaml
-    apiDefinitions:
-      main: openapi/openapi.yaml
-    lint:
     extends:
       - recommended

-      rules:
-        no-unused-components: warning
-    referenceDocs:
-      htmlTemplate: ./docs/index.html
-      theme:
-        colors:
-          primary:
-            main: "#32329f"
+    apis:
+      main@v1:
+        root: openapi/openapi.yml
     ```

-    See [Configuration file](https://redoc.ly/docs/cli/configuration/) for details about each of these fields.
-Notice that `main` references the OpenAPI definition file.
-You could list multiple OpenAPI definitions here.
-Under `lint`, the `recommended` ruleset is specified.

-    You can customize how strict the linting rules are, whether to ignore some rules, and make other configurations.
-For example, the recommended rules check that you follow best practices for completing the information (even if it's optional in the spec) because this information leads to a better output when you generate the Redoc output.
-You will see warnings if you're missing a `contact` object under `info`, if you're missing a `description` for `tags`, if you're missing `description` properties for each `parameter`, and so on.
-You can learn more about the linting rules here: [Rules](https://redoc.ly/docs/cli/built-in-rules/).
+    This configuration uses Redocly's recommended ruleset for linting.
+It also points to your main OpenAPI file using the proper structure.

+    {: .tip}
+    See [Configuration file](https://redoc.ly/docs/cli/configuration/) for more configuration options.

 2. In a terminal prompt, `cd` to your `redocly_project` folder.

 3. Run the linter:

-    ```
+    ```bash
     redocly lint
     ```

-    By default, all OpenAPI files listed in your `.redocly.yaml` file's `apiDefinitions` object will be used.
-These are the command's `entrypoints`.
-For example, although you just typed `openapi lint`, the command fills in the implied defaults as follows:

-    ```
-    redocly lint main openapi/openapi.yaml
-    ```

-    Here's the response when the linter finds that your OpenAPI definition is valid:

-    ```
+    The command checks your OpenAPI definition against the rules.
+A successful validation looks like this:

+    ```bash
-    validating /Users/tomjohnson/projects/redocly_project/openapi/openapi.yaml...
+    validating openapi/openapi.yml...

-    /Users/tomjohnson/projects/redocly_project/openapi/openapi.yaml: validated in in 35ms
+    openapi/openapi.yml: validated in 11ms

     Woohoo!
-Your OpenAPI definition is valid.
+Your OpenAPI definition is valid. 🎉
     ```

-4. To see a generated warning, let's violate some best practices.
-Open your `openapi/openapi.yaml` file and remove the `license` object:
+4. To see how the linter identifies issues, let's introduce an error.
+Open your `openapi/openapi.yml` file and remove the `license` object:

     ```yaml
     license: